Our Story

 Make Startups became the first (and is still the only) workforce approved training provider for entrepreneurial skills training.
 The credential verifies skills & competencies for 75 learning objectives approved by finance industry leaders and subsequently supports a merit based underwriting model to catalyze investment.
 This model yields outsized impact for groups that are economically disadvantaged and have historically been denied opportunities to start a business.

-Today, the credential continues to be a workforce approved and WIOA eligible entrepreneurial skill development program in 4 states, including: Georgia, Colorado, South Carolina, and North Carolina.
+Today, the credential continues to be a workforce approved and WIOA eligible entrepreneurial skill development program in 6 states, including: Georgia, Colorado, Indiana, North Carolina, South Carolina, and Wisconsin.

 Our Core Beliefs